chanzuckerberg/cellxgene/server/eb/README.md

 static files:

-The cellxgene server can server additional static webpages that may be associated with the deployment.
+The cellxgene server can serve additional static webpages that may be associated with the deployment.
 These include the about_legal_tos (terms of service), and about_legal_privacy, for example.
 To use this feature, do the following: